Displagent/displagent-docs/docs/utilities/index.md

 * `About`: opens a dialog box with metadata about the app (e.g. version).
 * `Open Logs`: automatically opens the file explorer on your system to the logs folder.
 * `Open Documentation`: automatically opens the Displagent docsite in your default browser.
+* `Take Screenshot`: automatically takes a screenshot of the Displagent window and autocopies it to your clipboard for convenience.
 * `Reset Power BI Credentials`: deletes the local `powerbiconnectionsettings.json` file.

 ::: warning